SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 requesting the App Only access token.

-First of all, you have to create the self-signer X.509 Certificate, which can be created using the makecert.exe tool that is available in the Windows SDK.
+First of all, you have to create the self-signer X.509 Certificate, which can be created using the makecert.exe tool that is available in the Windows SDK or through a provided PowerShell script which does not have a dependency to makecert.

+####Using makecert
 If you have Microsoft Visual Studio 2013/2015 installed on your enviroment, you already have the makecert tool, as well.
 Otherwise, you will have to download from MSDN and to install the Windows SDK for your current version of Windows Operating System.